The Success and The Failures of Lefthanders in Sports

 Taking those steps properly also requires lefthanded bowling shoes, made with the left shoe as the “traction” shoe and the right foot as the “sliding” shoe.
 These shoes should not be any more expensive than the righthanded shoes, but they may be harder to find, and again the problem can be convincing the parents that it is really necessary.
 And while they are shopping, they might also need to look for a left hand bowler’s wrist support.

-Some people think that lefthanders may have an advantage because the left side of the lane is not used as often as the right side.
-Therefore, the lane is less grooved, and more true for the lefthander.
-There have even been complaints by righthanders in occasional tournaments about this so-called lefthanders advantage.
-Most lefthanders don’t feel they have an advantage, but they enjoy seeing righthanders feeling like they were at a disadvantage.
+Some people think that lefthanders have an advantage in bowling, because the left side of the lane is not used as often as the right side.
+Therefore, the lane is less grooved, providing a more-true roll for a lefthanded bowler.
+There have even been complaints by righthanders in some tournaments about this so-called lefthanders advantage.
+Most lefthanders don’t feel they have an advantage, but they enjoy seeing righthanders feeling disadvantaged.

-With better instruction and more encouragement, many more lefthanders would begin to learn and enjoy bowling.
+With better instruction and more encouragement, many more lefthanded children would begin to learn and enjoy bowling.
 There would be even more lefthanders growing up to become regular bowlers and maybe even professional bowlers.
-Bowling is a game where individual talents have a chance to shine, lefthanded people can show that they have as much talent as righthanders do.
+Bowling is a game where individual talents have a chance to shine, and lefthanded people can show that they have as much talent as righthanders do.
 It is also a game that all ages can plan, and it is never too late to learn.